anidroid/infrs/infrs-setup-guide.md

 http://myapp.herokuapp.com/v1/buckets/mybucket/collections/mycollection/records

+## Get the data

-Once data is collected, retrieve and store it using R.
+Once data is collected, retrieve and store it using R. At the end of the script, there is a command to delete all records from the online database.
+Make sure to do this before starting the study and ideally do it right after, but not before it's stored and backed up.

 ```R
 # file {getdata.R}